artwork by Jack Dylan Smith

 Originally starting life in 2019 as a function band, founding members Stephanos Karageorgi (keyboard), Mateusz Gocek (bass) and Jamie Parker (drums) began writing and recording as soon as live music began to regain momentum post-Covid.
-As hosts of the Catch 22 Jams monthly night (High Wycombe), Wycombe Jazz Festival and the Petri Dish jazz jam (Aylesbury), the trio have quickly gained experience in putting on an energetic, engaging live show that seeks to make experimental music accessible to all.
+As hosts of the Catch 22 Jams monthly jazz night (High Wycombe), and supporting the likes of Emma Rawicz and Jamiroquai's Matt Johnson at Wycombe Jazz Festival, the trio have quickly gained experience in putting on an energetic, engaging live show that seeks to make experimental music accessible to all.

 To facilitate performing in 19 Equal Temperament, the band needed a keyboard that would allow for playing more notes than are available in the traditional 12-tone Western scale.
 While it is not the first keyboard to attempt this, bassist Mateusz took it upon himself to design and build a bespoke MIDI controller that would allow for fluency and spontaneity in such a challenging harmonic setting.
 Thus, the Monomorph was born - see the gallery for pictures.

 Track by Track

 Featuring Joe Penn on saxophone.
 A pulsing, EDM-influenced soundscape

 Featuring David Preston on guitar, delivering a whirlwind of Frank Gambale-style fusion phrasing

 Featuring Laurie Lowe on drums, driving the track with a relentless groove and a flourishing masterclass in rhythm